 First, double check that there is no club that already exists in your area.
 Usually, a simple Google search will reveal whether there is an alumni club in your area.
-Additionally, many institutions have directories of alumni chapters so if yours has such a directory be sure to check it.
+Additionally, many institutions have directories of alumni chapters.
+If yours has such a directory, be sure to check it.

-Once you’ve determined that there is no current alumni club in your area, the first step in creating an alumni club is checking if your institution's alumni association has a formalized process for creating one.
+Once you’ve determined that there is no current alumni club in your area, the first step to creating an alumni club is checking if your institution's alumni association has a formalized process for creating one.
 Many alumni associations have a formal application process and requirements for creating a regional chapter.
-If your institution does not have an alumni association that supports the creation of chapters or if you do not wish to have an official affiliation, you can create informal alumni clubs that have no official affiliation with an institution.
-However, alumni associations can often offer support to their chapters which includes initial guidance and future support and funding.
+If your institution does not have an alumni association that supports the creation of chapters, or if you do not wish to have an official affiliation, you can create an informal alumni club that has no official affiliation with an institution.
+However, alumni associations can often offer support to their chapters, including initial guidance, future support, and funding.
 Be sure to check whether you have an alumni association that offers support to those interested in starting a chapter.
-There is generally an application process that involves some initial requirements so be sure to check those out and figure out a way to meet those requirements if you do not already.
+There is generally an application process that involves some initial requirements, so be sure to check those out and figure out a way to meet those requirements if you do not already.

 Once you understand the process for creating a regional alumni club, you can begin searching for members.
-If your location is a good place to start an alumni club, you probably should be sure to make sure that there is a reasonably large number of alumni in that area.
-If you have friends or acquaintances who are interested that’s a great start, but it’s still possible to begin without knowing anyone.
+If your location is a good place to start an alumni club, you should probably make sure there are a reasonably large number of alumni in that area.
+If you have friends or acquaintances who are interested, that’s a great start, but it’s still possible to begin without knowing anyone.
 If you don’t know any fellow interested alumni in your area, you can contact your university or institution to see if they have a list of alumni in your region.
 You can also check LinkedIn to find graduates working in your area.
-You can then reach out to alumni in your area and let them know that you’re looking to start an alumni club and ask if they are interested in joining or assisting in any way.
+You can then reach out to alumni in your area, let them know that you’re looking to start an alumni club, and ask if they are interested in joining or assisting in any way.
 Ideally, you will find some alumni who are interested in organizing the club with you.